oliverjam/learn-dom-rendering/README.md

 ## Conclusion

 All of these techniques are valid, and all have their place.
-It's good to understand the platform you're working with, even if you end up using a framework like React that abstracts all this DOM manipulation away;
+It's good to understand the platform you're working with, even if you end up using a framework like React that abstracts all this DOM manipulation away.